schenlap/venus_kostal_pico/README.md

 scp venus_kostal_pico/* root@venusip:/data/venus_kostal_pico/
 ```

-## VELib pyhton
+## VELib python
 VElib is necessary.
 Link the whole velib_python directory somewhere from venus into the directory of venus_kostal_pico or clone from https://github.com/victronenergy/velib_python.
 ```
 root@venus_pi2:/data/venus_kostal_pico# ln -s /opt/victronenergy/dbus-pump/ext/velib_python ./
 ```

 # Test
 You can test you script with /data/rc.local.
 You should now see your inverter on venus display.
-To get same debug output you can start ```kosatal.py``` from the console.
+To get same debug output you can start ```kostal.py``` from the console.
 It should look something like this:
 ```
 $ ./kostal.py
 Using http://10.0.0.49:90 user: pvserver